+Figure 2.
+Causes and effects of cold-related disastrous events affecting communities

+Regarding cold-wave-related mortality, López-Bueno et al. (2021) performed a statistical analysis of mortality rates in both urban and rural areas of Madrid, Spain.
+The authors conclude that the main risk drivers of mortality rates are socioeconomic.
+They estimate an index of socioeconomic deprivation positively related to mortality rates, controlling for differences between urban and rural municipalities.
+Amirkhani et al. (2022) found an interesting pattern for a cross-section of countries around the world for the period 1999-2018 using EM-DAT (2022): cold waves and severe winter conditions produced more deaths in middle-income countries than in high-income ones, for all cases, CO2 emissions are strongly correlated with both frequencies of cold waves and overall temperature variability.

 The case of Puno, Perú

 The third contribution of this paper is that it adapts the standard Machine Learning pipeline to a particular case of study: the Puno region of Peru.
 The Puno region is affected by cold wave-related disasters.
 Cold waves reach large geographic boundaries.
 In cases where the entire population is exposed to hazardous events, differences in vulnerability shape differences in disaster risk.
 Disasters are more likely to happen where households are more vulnerable.
 In this case, cold waves produce higher losses for agricultural households or households built with low quality materials.
-Figure 2 illustrates the triggering process of cold waves-related disasters.